 From this conversation, the idea to organise a tailored sports event for SEND young people emerged, reflecting a needs-led approach to delivery and aiming to build long-term sustainable opportunities.

 The initial idea was to host an inclusive sports festival.
-However, several key Locally Trusted Organisations (LTOs) expressed their concerns.
+However, several key local organisations expressed their concerns.
 They indicated that a general sports day where their young people would join in with others could pose challenges.
 Due to sensitivities around trust and family concerns, they preferred a dedicated event exclusively for SEND young people, addressing their unique needs and fostering a safe environment.

 Access Sport soon identified a funded opportunity to host their first inclusive sports day in Birmingham and the momentum gathered around this initiative led to the selection of Nechells as the event location.
-With Midland Mencap’s resources in place, the event was scheduled during the school holidays and promoted it through the StreetGames LTO network and the Bring It On Brum! parent network.
+With Midland Mencap’s resources in place, the event was scheduled during the school holidays and promoted through the StreetGames network and the Bring it on Brum! parent network.

 Access Sport played a key role in spearheading the initiative, bringing in local sports providers and facilitating partnerships.
 StreetGames connected additional partners, such as Ackers Adventure and The Andrew Simpson Foundation, both of which had funding and capacity to offer ongoing activities for SEND young people.
 Bring it on Brum! further leveraged their connections with family hubs and promoted the event by linking to the Paralympic athletes competing in the Paris 2024 Games, securing additional funding through the #MyTomorrow campaign and media support to raise awareness.